dextersjab/gpt-arb-translator/README.md

 ## Example

-Let's say you want to have arb files that translate the following from English:
+Let's say you have a base .arb file (app_en.arb) with the following content in English:

 ```json
 {